 A willingness to be flexible also helps.
 Conventionally, a sale contract will provide for completion to take place on a set date.
 If you do not complete then, you may have to pay your buyer compensation.
 Worse, if the delay continues, he may decide not to complete his purchase at all.
 In normal circumstances, most sales go through on the contractual completion date, so this is rarely an issue.

 But what happens if you have to self-isolate or the Government reintroduces stricter controls so you cannot move out on completion day?

 To limit this risk, your solicitor may suggest exchanging contracts and completing your sale on the same day.
 Not knowing the contractual completion date well in advance may make it harder to plan your move but gives you certainty and control over when this will be.
 In some circumstances, your solicitor may suggest a change to the contract to allow for the variation of the completion date.

 Having the right professionals on board can help you navigate your way successfully through these challenging times.
 Now more than ever, it is important to choose a solicitor who is experienced in residential conveyancing, someone who can adapt confidently and quickly to a rapidly changing environment.

 Modern technology and ingenuity can resolve most disruptions to the conveyancing process.
 A good solicitor will have embraced digital solutions, while ensuring they are secure and do not compromise your safety.
 Just as importantly, she will give your sale her close personal attention.
 This will help keep your transaction on track even if circumstances change.

-For further information about selling your home, contact Kerry Dundas in the residential conveyancing team on 01782 525016 or email email@example.com.
+For further information about selling your home, contact our residential conveyancing team on 01782 525016 or email email@example.com.